-Handing in your resignation letter to your employer can be the most liberating feeling in the world – as long as you’ve carefully analysed whether freelancing is the right career move for you.
+Handing in your resignation letter to your employer and going freelance can be the most liberating feeling in the world – as long as you’ve carefully analysed whether freelancing is the right career move for you.
 Nobody wants to go crawling back to their boss, asking to be re-employed.

 If you are thinking of joining the 4.7 million self-employed people in the U.K, ask yourself these questions before committing to the freelance lifestyle.

 1. Am I doing this for the right reasons?

 Going freelance isn’t a decision that should be taken lightly.
 If you’re choosing to enter the world of self-employment because you hate your boss or you feel unhappy in your current work situation, stop and think about whether you’re going freelance for the right reasons.

 There are many good reasons for going freelance, for example to be your own boss, to ditch the commute and spend more time with your family, or simply to have greater flexibility in your life.
 Honestly reflect on your true reasons for wanting to become a freelancer and make sure they’re valid.